 When everything is going well, your car runs as it should and there are no lights on the dashboard.
 Yet, no matter how well you maintain your vehicle, it’s possible to see the Check Engine Light come on with the P0106 code on your OBD-II scanner.

-In this guide, we help you understand the symptoms and meaning of the P0106 trouble code.
-Once we outline the possible causes, you may be able to figure out the appropriate fix, so you can get back on the road.
+In this guide, I help you understand the symptoms and meaning of the P0106 trouble code.
+Once I outline the possible causes, you may be able to figure out the appropriate fix, so you can get back on the road.